Morris–Jumel Mansion: Sales of the mansion

 The Chase family remained at the Jumel Mansion until Nelson Chase and Eliza Jumel Péry sold it in March 1887 to Henry H. Tobey, who resold it to Eban Sutton Jr. Sutton is not known to have lived in the mansion, and there are no definitive indications of who lived in the house immediately after the sale.
-Elizabeth Le Prince likely moved into the house in 1889–1890 and remained there until 1894, but this cannot be confirmed.
+Sarah Elizabeth "Lizzie" Le Prince likely moved into the house in 1889–1890 and remained there until 1894, but this cannot be confirmed.
 (Note: According to Arnold Pickman, the records from the 1890 United States census were destroyed in a fire, and records for the Le Prince family in the 1890 New York City Police Census are missing.)
-Elizabeth's husband, the early filmmaker Louis Le Prince, wished to screen his films publicly at the mansion but disappeared mysteriously in 1890.
+Lizzie's husband, the early filmmaker Louis Aimé Augustin Le Prince, wished to screen his films publicly at the mansion but disappeared mysteriously in 1890.
 Numerous pieces of furniture, purported to be from Eliza Jumel's collection, were auctioned off in early 1890, though the family of Nelson Chase claimed that they still owned the Jumel furniture.
 Sutton sold the mansion to Seth Milliken in May 1894.

 The Earle family acquired the mansion in 1894 and renamed it Earle Cliff.
 The new owners were Ferdinand Pinney Earle, whose mother's family were related to the Morrises, and his wife, Lillie J. Earle.
 They moved many colonial-style decorations to the cellar, replaced decorative elements, painted the walls, and installed wallpaper throughout various parts of the house.
 A new kitchen was built at the northeast corner of the house.
 A stair from the basement to the first-floor pantry was sealed off, and the Earles renovated the octagonal annex into a studio apartment and removed a dormer window.
 Lillie Earle, who headed the Washington Heights Society of the Children of the American Revolution, sometimes hosted events at the mansion.
 These included receptions for children, lawn parties, a commemoration of the Battle of Harlem Heights, and meetings of the Sons of the American Revolution.
 In 1898, a decade after the nearby Hamilton Grange had been relocated, there were unsuccessful proposals to move Earle Cliff.
 The 1900 United States census showed that seven members of the Earle household lived in the house.
 Ferdinand Earle lived in the mansion until his death at the beginning of 1903.